Have you ever watched someone perform a bodyweight exercise and gasped in awe at their level of skill?

 -Lower yourself slowly.

--Keep your lower back tense and engaged to prevent falling backwards.
+-Keep your lower back tense and engaged to prevent falling backward.

--Perform tiger bends with bent knees if you keep falling backwards.
+-Perform tiger bends with bent knees if you keep falling backward.